INTRODUCTION OF POINTER

 ptr = &count /* Stores the address of count in ptr */

 To get the value that is stored at the memory location in the pointer it is necessary to dereference the pointer.
-Dereferencing is done with the unary operator "*".
+Dereferencing is done with the unary operator "*".int total;

 total = *ptr;